MassOS-Linux/MassOS/installation-guide.md

 - Updated some of the included landscape wallpapers.
 - Added cdrtools, a collection of small utilities for working with ISO9660 images.
 - Added dmg2img, a very small utility for converting Apple DMG disk images to standard disk image files.
+- Added a clipboard manager and plugin for the Xfce panel (xfce4-clipman-plugin).

 It also includes the following upgraded software: